Emmotes/ic_spoilers/docs/donaar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Lead by Example** (Guess)
-> Increases the Damage of all Champions in the same column as Donaar as well as all Champions behind him in the formation by 100%.
+> Donaar increases the damage of Champions in the same column and the column(s) behind him by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>